The King Of Soul!

-His career was short as he died at the age of thirty-three.
-He was shot at the Hacienda Hotel.
+This remarkable singer and songwriters career was cut tragically short as he died at the age of thirty-three, shot at the Hacienda Hotel.
 The hotel manager, Bertha Franklin, told the police that she shot him in self-defense.

 Between 1957 and 1963, Sam Cooke managed twenty-nine top 40 hits including You Send Me, Chain Gang, A Change Is Gonna Come, Wonderful World, and Bring It On Home To Me.